What’s the Best Appetite Stimulant for Weight Gain?

 However, this weight gain was not clinically significant, meaning it did not lead to full weight loss recovery.

-Megestrol acetate has been shown ineffective for promoting meaningful weight gain in nursing home residents (3).
+Megestrol acetate has been shown ineffective in promoting meaningful weight gain in nursing home residents (3).

 Megestrol acetate may cause edema or fluid retention, constipation, dry mouth, and abdominal pain (4).